gecores/gecco.xyz/content/projects/2023/minecraft-server/index.md

 ---
-title: "Host a stable Minecraft Server - A guide for tech savy Players"
+title: "Host a stable Minecraft Server (Java Edition) - A guide for tech savy Players"
 summary: ''
 date: 2023-05-29
 draft: true

 ---

-This is a guide for moderately tech savy, Linux-server interested Minecraft enthusiasts, which would like to host a server for 4 to 20 people and most importantly, learn about Linux, Java edge-cases and community management.
+This is a guide for moderately tech savy, Linux-server interested Minecraft (Java edition) enthusiasts, which would like to host a server for 4 to 20 people and most importantly, learn about Linux, Java edge-cases and community management.
 At the end you will have a stable server you can throw bukkit plug-ins at, without having to worry that the server will crash.

 ## Pick your Hoster